 Despite having over 3,000 hours logged in the Elite universe, I still learned a few new things about the game.
 I reinforced my belief that mining is a lot of fun, but when it’s the only real content available, it gets old very quickly.
 There were two multi-week stays during the expedition when we gathered resources, then constructed a new base in the galactic core.
 By the end of each of those community goals, we were all gnashing at the bit to get back into the black and clock some light years.

 Explorers who stay out for a long time refer to developing varying degrees of space madness.
 As a player, jumping over and over, you begin to see patterns in the stars where there aren’t any.
 You fixate on anything different or out of the ordinary.
 Anything to break the monotony.
 I never developed a full attack of space madness, but there were times when I felt the voices of the void whispering to me like a stellar Evil Kermit.
-I think the fact that I was streaming for the entire second half of the journey helped keep the crazy at bay, because there was always something going on.
+The fact that I was streaming for the entire second half of the journey helped keep the crazy at bay, because there was always something going on.
 I was never alone with my thoughts.

 I had thought The Abyss (the final 10,000 light years before you get to Beagle Point, when you’ve basically left the galaxy and are cruising out through a thinner and thinner star field) would be desolate and dangerous.
-I thought it would be lonely and solemn.
+It would be lonely and solemn.
 It was desolate, but everything was discovered already, so there was little exploration to do.
 We just jumped repeatedly and were through it in a couple of hours.
 Because I was streaming, I never felt that crushing solitude.
 It felt, in some ways, like a missed opportunity, but even if I hadn’t streamed, I don’t think it would have worked out like I thought it would.
 The Abyss just isn’t as dangerous anymore, especially if your ship can jump more than 40 light years.
 It was easy.
 I’m glad I streamed it, because having viewers makes everything in the game feel fresh again.
 Having to explain what I was doing, and why, made me appreciate the content more than I already did.
 It helped me realize my own skills in ways I hadn’t before.

 Finally, we found ourselves touched by the memorial at Beagle Point.
 It was a strong reminder that the game lives on the back of human players, and the people in the game are a vibrant, salty, passionate community who undertake nearly impossible goals to make their mark.
 Even in a purely digital simulation, the urge to plant your flag and say “Look, all who come: I was here.
 I exist” is powerful and purely human.